What is Management?

 Increasing the Efficiency of factors of Production

-With proper utilization of all the available resources the efficiency can be increased exponentially.
+With the proper utilization of all the available resources, the efficiency can be increased exponentially.

-Money, time and efforts are essential for the growth and development of a industry.
+Money, time, and efforts are essential for the growth and development of an industry.

 Maximum Prosperity for Employer & Employees

-Management ensures coordinate and smooth function of the enterprise.
+Management ensures the coordination and smooth function of the enterprise.